Never miss a moment! Get email updates on programs, art, and events with the High Line newsletter.

 The Plinth is the first space on the High Line—and one of the only sites in New York City—dedicated solely to a rotating series of new, monumental, contemporary art commissions.
 The Plinth is located on the Spur, where a large open space offers sweeping views of the city.
 Artworks selected for the Plinth will thus become part of the cityscape itself.Learn more about the Plinth

 For the inaugural High Line Plinth, Simone Leigh presents Brick House, a 16-foot-tall bronze bust of a Black woman whose torso conflates the forms of a skirt and a clay house.
 Leigh’s magnificent Black female figure challenges visitors to think more immediately about the architecture around them, and how it reflects customs, values, priorities, and society as a whole.Learn more about Brick House

-Commissioned for the opening of the Spur, We Are Here is a series of text-based sound installations that span several locations of the High Line.
+Commissioned for the opening of the Spur, We Are Here presented a series of text-based sound installations that spanned several locations of the High Line.
 Claudia Rankine wrote the text with Garnette Cadogan, Helga Davis, and LaTasha N. Nevada Diggs, with sound by Jeremy Toussaint-Baptiste.